XanderHuggins/global-gde-map/README.md

-## Code for: Mapping groundwater-dependent ecosystems globally exposes protection needs <br/>
+# Code for: Mapping groundwater-dependent ecosystems globally exposes protection needs

-This is the code repository associated with the manuscript Rohde, M.M. et al. Mapping groundwater-dependent ecosystems globally exposes protection needs. (submitted). <br/>
+This is the code repository associated with the manuscript: Rohde, M.M., C.M.
+Albano, X. Huggins, L. Saito, A. Rodella, A. Sharman, K.R.
+Klausmeyer, J.K.
+Howard, Z. Freed, H. Richter, K. Toderich, C. Morton, H.A.
+Chandanpurkar, A.J.
+Purdy, J. Huntington, E. Zaveri, T. Gleeson, J.S.
+Famiglietti. *In Review.* Mapping groundwater-dependent ecosystems globally exposes protection needs.

-**Repository structure:**
+**Repository structure**:

-This repository contains three folders, each with its own readme file.

--   **1-gde-mapping/** -- contains data and code for the identification of groundwater-dependent ecosystems

--   **2-post-hoc/** -- contains code for the post-hoc analyses comparing mapped groundwater-dependent ecosystems with groundwater storage trends and protected areas

--   **3-sahel/** -- contains code and data sources for the Greater Sahel case study on groundwater-dependent system fragility
+- /01-GDE-mapping-scripts : this folder contains the **core** scripts used to produce the global GDE map.
+Scripts are variously written in R and in JavaScript for scripts executed in Google Earth Engine.
+Scripts written in JavaScript are provided in Rich Text file format. **This folder contains its own readme file.**
+- /02-post-hoc-analysis-scripts : this folder contains the preprocessing and analysis scripts used to perform post-hoc analysis of the GDE map produced in the /01-GDE-mapping-scripts.

+Source data, and dditional scripts, such as plotting scripts, can be made available upon request.
+For any questions about this repository, please contact:
+Melissa Rohde
+melissa@rohdeenvironmental.com

+or

+Xander Huggins
+xanderhuggins@uvic.ca